meghana17/Unity-assignment/README.md

 ### Limitations

-1. The model is trained with limited variation in sata and only works well for fashion poses (front facing poses)
+1. The model is trained with limited variation in data and only works well for fashion poses (front facing poses)

 2. Reconstruction quality for multi-person images is poor